-A. The Group has elected to classify investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
-The fair value of such investments is the book value as of December 31, 2021 and 2020.

-- B. Due to the change in investment strategies, the Group sold \$261,513 and \$283,501 of equity instruments at fair value resulting in cumulative gain on disposal of \$163,639 and \$164,129 which was reclassified to retained earnings during the years ended December 31, 2021 and 2020. - C. Amounts recognised in other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:
+- A. The Group has elected to classify investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
+The fair value of such investments is the book value as of December 31, 2022 and 2021. - B. Due to the change in investment strategies, the Group sold \$261,513 of equity instruments at fair value resulting in cumulative gain on disposal of \$163,639 which was reclassified to retained earnings during the year ended December 31, 2021. - C. Amounts recognised in other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below: